gaehlerm/SoftwareEngineering/README.md

 ### Infrastructure code

 One layer above the third-party libraries, we have our own low-level infrastructure code.
 These are generally all your basic data types and all the input/output (IO) code.
 All the technical details that the user will never see.
-The engine parts of your car.
+Like the engine parts of your car.
 Parts that the user will not even know about.
-He can only guess how this stuff could be implemented, but if done properly, he will not have any clue how it's actually done.
-Neither in a car engine nor in your infrastructure code.
+He can only guess how this stuff could be implemented, but if done properly, he will not have any clue how it's actually implemented.
+Neither in a car nor in your code.

 ### The domain level

-// Is this redundant with the DDD chapter?

-//add something about domain levels.
-Write more exactly what the differences between the domain level and high level code are.

-Then there is the domain level; see also [chapter Domain Driven Design].
+Then there is the domain level; see also [chapter Domain-Driven Design].
 This is the core of your application.
 It contains all the business logic of your software.
 This is where all the complexity of your software lies.
 It takes an understanding of the business to comprehend this code.
 The domain model converts the low-level computer language from the infrastructure into human-readable text, although it still adheres to the syntax of a programming language!
 Every businessperson should be able to comprehend the ultimate outcome of this text.

 The domain level is the part that is difficult to develop and cannot be purchased elsewhere.
 You have to do it yourself.
-This is what you will earn money with.
+This is what your company will earn money with.
 It's the core of your business.

 ### The application level